mdnurulmomen/mdnurulmomen/README.md

-### Hey😐!
+### Hey😄!
 Nice to see you.

 Welcome to my page !

-I'm Momen, A passionate full stack developer from  Dhaka, Bangladesh.
+I'm Momen.
+A passionate Full Stack Developer with a huge love for Laravel, Vue.js, Everything API, Javascript, RDBMS and System Architecture.
 Love developing dynamic applications and share my knowledge to others.
+**Currently, I'm open to work and employment opportunities**.

 #### About Me